-Medical Rotary Assembly Machine — 12-Station Syringe Assembly for BD
+Medical Rotary Assembly Machine for BD

 Motionwell built a 12-station rotary indexing assembly machine for BD medical devices with Epson SCARA robot, vision inspection, and cleanroom compatibility.